protontypes/open-sustainable-technology/education.md

 - [Intro to Physical Oceanography](https://github.com/rabernat/intro_to_physical_oceanography) - Course materials for Introduction to Physical Oceanography.

 ## Natural Resources
 - [Africa Soil and Agronomy Data Cube](https://gitlab.com/openlandmap/africa-soil-and-agronomy-data-cube) - Accessing and using soil and agronomy data for Africa.
 - [Water Productivity and Water Accounting using WaPOR](https://github.com/wateraccounting/WAPOROCW) - Jupyter notebooks for Water Accounting and Water Productivity using WaPOR course.
 - [stats_for_soil_survey](https://ncss-tech.github.io/stats_for_soil_survey/) - Lecture material on "Statistics for Pedologists".
 - [r4wrds](https://github.com/r4wrds/r4wrds) - Water Resources Data Science R course website.
 - [Decision Analysis and Forecasting for Agricultural Development](https://github.com/CWWhitney/Decision_Analysis_Course) - Become a critical thinker and lead the process in generating useful forecasts for decision makers in agricultural development.
+- [Digital Soil Mapping](https://padasch.github.io/tutorial_digital_soil_mapping/) - This online book covers the tutorial on digital soil mapping from the course Applied Geodata Science 2 at the University of Bern.

 ## Sustainable Development Goals
 - [SDG Academy](https://sdgacademy.org/courses/) - Education platform of the Sustainable Development Solutions Network (SDSN), a global initiative for the United Nations.